5dlabs/agent-docs/docs/.taskmaster/docs/task-7/acceptance-criteria.md

 ## Deliverables
 - [ ] Validated extensions to the existing migration framework
+ - [ ] `k8s/migration-job.yaml` updated to point to the actual migration binary built by this repo
 ## Live Database Requirements
 - [ ] Use `DATABASE_URL` for the live (production) cluster
 - [ ] Backup taken and verified prior to migration